Steven R. McQueen: Early life

-In his mid-teens, McQueen moved around from city to city with his parents, included living in Detroit and being homeschooled until his graduation.
-It was while living in Detroit that he started watching movies all day long, including those of his grandfather, "From there, my passion for it slowly unfolded.
+In his mid-teens, McQueen moved around from city to city with his parents, including living in Detroit and being home-schooled until his graduation.
+It was while living in Detroit that he started watching movies, including those of his grandfather, "From there, my passion for it slowly unfolded.
 I went to a couple of classes and I grew to love it."
 Eventually, he packed his bags, moved back to Los Angeles and started taking acting classes.

 Career

 20052008: The beginning of an acting career

 McQueen made his television debut in September 2005 at the age of 17, appearing as a guest star in an episode of the short-lived CBS science fiction drama Threshold.
 He subsequently guest-starred on a number of other CBS television series including Numb3rs, Without a Trace and CSI: Miami.
 One of the more notable roles since his debut was a recurring role as Kyle Hunter for seven episodes of the fourth and final season of The WB drama Everwood from 2005 to 2006.
 His character is a teenage piano prodigy and moody loner struggling to navigate his sexuality, the coming out storyline attempting to shine a light on the struggles young people face and to show that they are not alone.
 Whilst McQueen co-starred in a short film, Club Soda in 2006, it was in January 2008 that he made his feature film debut in the Disney Channel Original Movie Minutemen, where he played the villainous role of Derek Beaugard.
-In an interview, McQueen was asked whether it was hard being mean in the film and he replied, "You know, it was actually really fun because I'm not really that mean in real life.
+In an interview, McQueen was asked if portraying a mean character in the film was challenging and he replied, "You know, it was actually really fun because I'm not really that mean in real life.
 It's all just pretend and really fun."

-20092015: The Vampire Diaries, modelling work and his inspiration
+2009–2015: The Vampire Diaries, modelling work and his inspiration

-In March 2009, McQueen was cast as Jeremy Gilbert in The CW's television adaptation of L. J. Smith's The Vampire Diaries novels and starred for the first six seasons until 2015.
+In 2009, McQueen was cast as Jeremy Gilbert in The CW's television adaptation of L. J. Smith's The Vampire Diaries novels and starred for the first six seasons until 2015.
 Gilbert was written to have left Mystic Falls for art school when it was announced that the sixth season would be McQueen's last.
 His performance in the drama earned him a nomination for the Choice TV Male Scene Stealer Award in the 2013 Teen Choice Awards.
 McQueen made a special appearance in 2017 in the series finale to reprise his role by helping out at the Salvatore Boarding School for the Young and Gifted, and once more in 2018 as a special guest star in his role as Jeremy Gilbert in The Vampire Diaries spin-off Legacies.
 Besides being a vampire hunter on-screen, McQueen starred in a loose remake of the 1978 horror film Piranha, titled Piranha 3D in 2010, with an ensemble cast including Elisabeth Shue, Adam Scott, Jerry O'Connell, among others.
 He played a socially awkward kid who fell in love with a girl two years his senior.